nats-io/nats.deno/core/README.md

-# core
+# NATS Core

-The _core_ module implements the _nats-core_ functionality for JavaScript clients. _Nats-core_ is the basic functionality of a NATS client with respect
+The _core_ module implements the _core_ functionality for JavaScript clients:
-to:

-- Connection, authentication connection lifecycle, and NATS protocol handling
+- Connection, authentication, connection lifecycle
-- Messaging functionality (publish, subscribe and request reply)
+- NATS protocol handling - messaging functionality (publish, subscribe and request reply)

-JavaScript NATS clients implement specific native runtime transports (node, deno, browser) and export a `connect` function that returns a concrete instance of a NatsConnection which wraps the specific runtime transport.
-The specific runtime transport re-exports this library to expose the APIs implemented in this library.
+A native transports (node, deno, browser) module exports a `connect` function that returns a concrete instance of a `NatsConnection` which exports all the functionality in this module.

-You can use this library as a runtime agnostic dependency and implement other JavaScript functionality that uses a NATS client connection without binding your implementation to a particular JavaScript runtime.
-For example, the
-@nats-io/jetstream library depends on @nats-io/nats-core to implement all of its JetStream protocol.
+You can use this module as a runtime agnostic dependency and implement functionality that uses a NATS client connection without binding your code to a particular JavaScript runtime.
+For example, the @nats-io/jetstream library depends on @nats-io/nats-core to implement all of its JetStream protocol.

 # Installation

-If you are not implementing a NATS client compatible library, you can use this repository to view the documentation of the NATS core functionality.
-Your NATS client instance already uses and re-exports the library implemented here, so there's no need for you to directly depend on this library.
+If you are not implementing a NATS client compatible module, you can use this repository to view the documentation of the NATS core functionality.
+Your NATS client instance already uses and re-exports the module implemented here, so there's no need for you to directly depend on this library.

-Note that this library is distributed in two different registries:
+Note that this module is distributed in two different registries:

 - npm a node-specific library supporting CJS (`require`) and ESM (`import`) for node specific projects